Asymptotics of the $p$-capacity in the critical regime: Declarations

-The authors would like to thank Bobo Hua for helpful discussions.
 Shuta Nakajima is supported by SNSF grant 176918.
 Florian Schweiger is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities.
 Cl\'ement Cosco and Florian Schweiger acknowledge that this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 692452).